 - Neglect activities or responsibilities because of drinking?

-- Regularly drinks more than he/she intended?
+- Regularly drink more than he/she intended?
 Does “just one drink” become five in the matter of a couple hours?

 - Get visibly nervous or irritated when alcohol is not present?